laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 third-party libraries.
 There were a couple challenges:

 1. Loading the appropriate Laminas class if the requested Zend Framework class does not exist.
-This was pretty easy - we achieved it by creating [an autoloader](https://github.com/laminas/laminas-zendframework-bridge/blob/master/src/Autoloader.php#L111-L155) that changes the namespace on the fly, and simultaneously creates an alias for the legacy class using [`class_alias`](https://www.php.net/manual/en/function.class-alias.php).
+This was pretty easy: we achieved it by creating [an autoloader](https://github.com/laminas/laminas-zendframework-bridge/blob/master/src/Autoloader.php#L111-L155) that changes the namespace on the fly, and simultaneously creates an alias for the legacy class using [`class_alias`](https://www.php.net/manual/en/function.class-alias.php).